rkgIITBh/data-structures.github.io/HTML/introBtree.md

 ## B-Trees

 B-Trees are used to store very large dictionaries.
-B-Trees allow searches, insertions, and deletions in logarithmic time.
+They allow searches, insertions, and deletions in logarithmic time.
 A B-Tree node may have up to a few thousand nodes.
 Since B-Trees have very high branching factor, the tree tend to be bushy compared to red-black tree.
 It does not require rebalancing operations like rotations.
 But as more and more insertions happen, the nodes cannot accommodate them.
 So, nodes must be added to handle insertions.